ismaelharunid/beziermathjs/README.md

 ## Engagement

-For comments and questions, [tweet at me](https://twitter.com/TheRealPomax) or file an issue.
+For comments and questions, file an issue.